erdelp/42-blackhole-calculator/README.md

 # 42 Blackhole Calculator 🕳️

-**A tool for calculating the "blackhole" status in the 42 Paris curriculum.**
+**A tool for calculating the "blackhole" status in the 42 curriculum.**

 [42 Blackhole Calculator 🕳️](https://erdelp.com/42-blackhole-calculator/)